Healthcare Workers Can Get Free Food at These Places Right Now (1:09)

 During the pandemic, you may find yourself unable to pay critical bills because you are financially or physically (if you get sick) unable to do so.
 Companies and many financial institutions recognize this and are willing to work with you during this difficult time.
 Start by listing out every bill you pay monthly or annually and then take some time to research how the companies you pay might be able to assist you.

-If you have student loans to pay, the CARES Act suspended federal student loans until September 30, 2020.
 “Many places are willing to work with you right now and negotiate your payments,” says Orman.
 Even some utility companies have sent customers notices saying they won’t shut off your power if you miss payments during this time.
 Additionally other essential monthly payments like rent and mortgages are being put on hold.

 For other monthly bills like phone/internet plans, insurance, and auto loans, Orman suggests calling these companies to figure out your options and negotiate.
 “Everyone should make calls [to] determine if [certain bills] are still necessary to pay or if [companies] are willing to put you on forbearance,” says Orman.
 Even though you may still be accruing interest from some companies, forbearance will allow you to take a break from paying specific bills.